Stephen M Borowitz, MD

 As the first faculty member at UVA to take MIS training (the first computerized physician order entry system), I became increasingly interested in clinical informatics and information systems.
 As a result, I became a liaison between the clinical staff and the information systems folks.
 That role evolved, and I served as the unofficial chief medical information officer for the Health System for more than ten years.

-I am a professor of pediatrics and public health sciences and serve as chief of the Division of Pediatric Gastroenterology, Hepatology and Nutrition.
-I also serve as the vice-chair for education in the Department of Pediatrics and the medical director of the Battle Building.
+I am a professor of pediatrics and public health sciences and also serve as the vice-chair for education in the Department of Pediatrics and the medical director of the Battle Building.